solomonsojay/TaskDefender/README.md

 # TaskDefender - Your Last Line of Defense Against Procrastination

-A comprehensive productivity application with AI-powered motivation and privacy-first design.
-All data is stored locally on your device.
+A comprehensive productivity application with AI-powered motivation and Firebase integration.
+User data is securely stored in Firestore and synchronized across devices.

 ## 🎯 Core Mission

 **"Your Last Line of Defense Against Procrastination"**

-TaskDefender stands as your ultimate productivity guardian, helping you overcome procrastination and achieve your goals with AI-powered motivation, smart interventions, and privacy-first design.
+TaskDefender stands as your ultimate productivity guardian, helping you overcome procrastination and achieve your goals with AI-powered motivation, smart interventions, and secure cloud storage.

 ## ✨ Features